-Mitigation Measure TR-1.F. was deleted in its entirety because the County also is currently making the proposed roadway/intersection improvements to the intersection of White Rock Road and Prairie City Road as part of the County's White Rock Road Improvement Project.
+Mitigation Measure TR-1.F. was deleted in its entirety because the County also is currently making the proposed roadway/intersection improvements to the intersection of White Rock Road and

+Prairie City Road as part of the County's White Rock Road Improvement Project.
 Consequently, this mitigation measure is no longer required and was deleted.

 Implementation of the specific lane modifications to the Sunrise Boulevard and Jackson Highway (State Route 16) intersection recommended by Mitigation Measure TR-2.D. have been revised, as reflected in Condition of Approval No. 61.
 The reasoning for the change was dual: the Board desired a measure which would succeed in reducing the impact while also improving the north-south flow conditions at this intersection (though not necessary due to a Project impact) and because Measure TR-2.D. would have required more extensive roadway work.
-County DOT performed further analysis of the mitigation measure and found that there was an alternative reconfiguration which would reduce the amount of reconstruction needed, which would improve north-south flow, and would also result in an equivalent LOS as measure TR-2.D.
-The revised lane reconfigurations consist of the following: two eastbound through lanes, an eastbound right turn lane, and an eastbound left turn lane; a northbound left turn lane, two northbound through lanes and a northbound right turn lane; a westbound through lane, a westbound right turn lane and a westbound left turn lane; a southbound through lane, a southbound left turn lane, and a southbound right turn lane.
+County DOT performed further analysis of the mitigation measure and found that there was an alternative reconfiguration which would also result in an equivalent LOS as measure TR-2.D.
+The revised lane reconfigurations consist of the following: two eastbound through lanes, an eastbound right turn lane, and an northbound left turn lane; a morthbound left turn lane, a westbound right turn lane and a westbound left turn lane; a southbound through lane, a southbound left turn lane, and a southbound right turn lane.
 The threshold for construction of the above intersection improvements has also been changed by Condition of Approval No. 61 to require them at 500 DUEs, instead of at 3,200 DUEs.